A very small static blog generator

 Running this command will generate the basic directories used by nanogen.
 When this command completes, the blog directory will look like this:

-These are all the only two folders required by nanogen, and cannot currently be changed by the user.
+_posts and _layout are the only two folders required by nanogen, and their names cannot be changed by the user.
 Your individual posts will go in the _posts directory, and the templates will go in the _layouts directory.

-At this time, nanogen does not come with a built-in theme, so it’s up to the user to create their own.
+At this time, nanogen does not come with a built-in theme, so it’s up to you to create your own.

 One way to create new posts is by creating a new file in the _posts directory.
 The filename is important and must match the following rules:

 - The file can’t start with an underscore (they are ignored)